-The recommendation is that any person aged 25 to 69 years with a cervix should have cervical screening every five years.
+The recommendation for those aged 25 to 69 years is that cervical screening should be undertaken every five years.
 It is important to have these regular cervical screenings regardless of your gender identity and the gender identity of your sexual partners.
 It is also safe to undergo cervical screening while pregnant.

 Under the previous cervical screening programme, cervical smears were recommended every three years.
-However, a negative HPV test under the new programme means there is very low risk of developing abnormal cells that may lead to cervical cancer within the next five years, so this means the gap between screenings can safely be extended.
+However, a negative HPV test under the new programme means there is a very low risk of developing abnormal cells that may lead to cervical cancer within the next five years, so this means the gap between screenings can safely be extended.

-If there is any reason why you should continue to have screenings every three years, your healthcare provider can discuss this with you.
+If there is any reason why you should continue to have screenings every three years, your health care provider can discuss this with you.
 You should also have a negative HPV test before exiting screening at age 69.